Ensemble-Based Peak Demand Probability Density Forecasting with Application to Risk-Aware Power System Scheduling: Declaration of generative AI and AI-assisted technologies in the writing process

 \section{Declaration of generative AI and AI-assisted technologies in the writing process}

-During the preparation of this work, the authors utilized generative \gls{AI} tools that include ChatGPT, ScholarGPT, and Consensus to assist in the discovery of relevant publications in academia and from the industry, and NotebookLM in the indexing and categorization of acquired public-domain training materials, presentations, manuals, and white papers obtained from PJM, ISO New England, and \gls{NERC}.
-Although some statements are informed by \gls{AI}-generated text, the paper does not contain \gls{AI}-generated content, and information provided by \gls{AI} has been critically examined, thoroughly substantiated, and rigorously vetted by the authors.
+During the preparation of this work, the authors used generative \gls{AI} tools, including ChatGPT, ScholarGPT, and Consensus, to assist in identifying relevant academic and industry publications, and NotebookLM for indexing and organizing publicly available training materials, presentations, manuals, and white papers from PJM, ISO New England, and \gls{NERC}.
+During the revision, ChatGPT was employed to improve the clarity, conciseness, and readability in terms of grammar, style, and formatting.
+While some statements were informed by \gls{AI}-generated text, information provided by these tools was critically examined, substantiated, and rigorously vetted by the authors.
 The authors take full responsibility for the content of the published article.